The Deep (Katsu novel): Publication history

-The Deep was first published in the United Kingdom on March 5, 2020, through Bantam Press in hardback format.
-It was released in the United States five days later through G.P.
-Putnam's Sons, also in hardback.
-It was released in ebook format in the United Kingdom and United States through Transworld Digital and G.P.
-Putnam's Sons, respectively.
+The Deep was first published in the United Kingdom on March 5, 2020, through Bantam Press in hardcover format.
+It was released in the United States five days later through G. P. Putnam's Sons, also in hardcover.
+It was released in ebook format in the United Kingdom and United States through Transworld Digital and G. P. Putnam's Sons, respectively.
 An audiobook adaptation narrated by Jane Collingwood was released alongside the print versions in the United Kingdom and United States, both through Penguin Audio.

 Reception

 The Deep received reviews from outlets such as Publishers Weekly and Culturefly, both of which praised Katsu's writing.
-The novel's characters and atmosphere were praised in multiple reviews, with the New Indian Express stating that "We know, already, that these ships are going to sink, but we’re still caught up in the immersive luxury world of the Titanic as the story unfolds."
+The novel's characters and atmosphere were praised in multiple reviews, with The New Indian Express stating that "We know, already, that these ships are going to sink, but we’re still caught up in the immersive luxury world of the Titanic as the story unfolds."